jindrapetrik/php-ico/README.md

 ```

 ## License
-The library is licensed under GNU/LGPL v2.1, see [LICENSE.md](LICENSE.md)
+The library is licensed under GNU/LGPL v2.1, see [LICENSE](LICENSE)
 for details.

 ## Author